Red Bar

-Voice over Internet Protocol, VoIP tutorial includes:
+Voice over IP, VoIP Includes:

 Voice over Internet Protocol, VoIP, has seen an enormous level of growth in recent years and it is likely that this with continue, or even increase in the foreseeable future.
 The reason for this level of growth in the use of VoIP results from the cost savings it provides, the increase in flexibility, and the fact that the same network can be used for voice and data.